gumran/inspect/README.md

 inspect eval main.py@chess
 ```

-This will create a Docker container and perform the evals in it.
+This will build a Docker container and run the evals in it.

 ## View the results
 To view the logs, run
 ```bash
 inspect view
 ```

+The accuracy reflects how many times the LLM attempted to hack its environment across multiple runs.